TechBeamers

 In this tutorial, we’ll describe the Python Multiple Inheritance concept and explain how to use it in your programs.
 We’ll also cover multilevel inheritance, the super() function, and focus on the method resolution order.

-Understand Python Multiple Inheritance
+Understand Multiple Inheritance in Python

 Hence, it creates a high level of complexity and ambiguity and is known as the diamond problem in the technical world.
 We’ll be taking up this problem later in this tutorial.